kimdoh/id_proto/week2/inline.md

-###Inline Elements
+###Week 2: Inline Elements

 -----

-In addition to block-level elements, which take up 100% of the horizontal space on the page, there also exists elements which can sit next to one another.
+In addition to [block-level elements](block.md), which take up 100% of the horizontal space on the page, there also exists elements which can sit next to one another.
 These are called *inline elements*.
 We have already used one: the anchor `<a>` tag.

 #####`<em>` Emphasis Element